Branding & Identity

 Usage permission is not granted for the following:

 The gothic arch logo is the official logo of Pacific Union College.
 The arch with the tree represents a stained glass window as you might see in a church; it is a reference to our Christian foundation and the forested hills of our campus.
-This logo is used on all stationery, publications, and other corporate material produced by the office of public relations.
+This logo is used on all stationery, publications, and other corporate material produced by the office of Marketing & Communication.

 The PUC seal is primarily used for formal documents, such as diplomas, the general catalog, official transcripts, and commencement programs.
 Also, it is used as the official seal of the president's office.
-No department may use the seal without the approval of the public relations office, which works closely with the president's office to maintain the seal's integrity.
+No department may use the seal without the approval of the Marketing & Communication office, which works closely with the president's office to maintain the seal's integrity.

 The alumni association logo does not represent the college at large and should be used only on items that pertain directly to PUC's official Alumni Association.